 Viral hepatitis kills 1.5 million people worldwide each year.
 That’s as many people as HIV/AIDS.
-Although hepatitis is not common in Northern Ireland, it is very common in other parts of the world, with an estimated 400 million people living with chronic hepatitis B and C worldwide.
+Although hepatitis is not as common in Northern Ireland, it is very common in other parts of the world, with an estimated 400 million people living with chronic hepatitis B and C worldwide.

 In recent years there has been an increase in people injecting image or performance enhancing drugs like steroids or tanning products.
-Figures published for England in July 2014 show that people using these drugs can also be infected with hepatitis B and C and are sometimes sharing injecting equipment with other people, which increases the risk of passing on these infections.
+Figures published for England in 2023 show that people using these drugs can also be infected with hepatitis B and C and are sometimes sharing injecting equipment with other people, which increases the risk of passing on these infections.

 The Hepatitis B and C MC Network would encourage people to come forward for testing for hepatitis B and C if they have ever injected recreational or image and performance enhancing drugs, even if this was only once or some time ago.
 Testing is also recommended if you were born or had a blood transfusion in a higher risk country, which include Eastern Europe, many parts of Asia, Africa and South America.